web-native/docs/chtml/v060/specs/html-transport/README.md

 It is possible to configure additional *key-value* attributes.
 Simply [obtain HTML Transport's `ENV` object](#configuration) and add to the `ENV.params.keyValAttributes` array.

-**Other Attributes:** Any other attribute found on an import element \(except the `namespace` attribute\) will be *set* on the imported component if not already exists.

 #### Functional Recomposition
 Although HTML Transport does not require ScopedJS, it does provide native support for scoped scripts where used in the same document.
-Here, additional ScopedJS functionalities for an incoming component could be predefined on the import element.
+Here, a ScopedJS script can be defined on an import element for the incoming component to inherit.
 The new ScopedJS *statements* will be composed into the imported component; placed after the component's existing *statements*, if any.

 This is what happens below.